angelpnegi/bouncing_ball/README.md

   - b represents number of bounces
   - c represents color of the ball
   - g represents gravity
-  - r represents height of the frame. width is fixed.
+  - r represents height of the frame. width automatically keeps the ratio of around 1280:720.
   - n represents number of balls to show in the .avi video (BONUS step)

     **Running % python3 ball_bounce.py --help gives: **